supremegamers/8821cu-20210118/README.md

 ```

 Once in the document, you can scroll down to the documentation about
-rtw_RFE_type.
+`rtw_RFE_type`.
 You will likely have to experiment to find out what setting
-works best for your adapter but a could place to start is probably...
+works best for your adapter but a good place to start is probably...

 ```
 rtw_RFE_type=7